-Although COVID-19 is a new disease, as a group of human pathogens, we can still draw some clues from biological characteristics and similar infections such as SARS, MERS, etc. For instance, the target of the new corona virus might be ACE2, and the virus may also enter the cell through TMPRSS2.7 Based on current medical knowledge, we could get candidate treatments for the new unknown diseases by doing data mining in all relevant research articles.
-In this study, based on natural language analysis and public medical database, with ACE2, TMPRSS2 as the main entrance, the AI analysis of the following issues were performed using all available literatures: 1. possible clinical manifestations and involved target organs of COVID-19; 2. possible signaling pathways involved in COVID-19; 3. prediction of the effectiveness of current available drugs in clinical practice.
-This aimed to provide valuable references for public health prevention, pathological mechanisms, clinical diagnosis and treatment and new drug development of new corona virus-related diseases.
+Although COVID-19 is a new disease, as a group of human pathogens, we can still draw some clues from biological characteristics and similar infections such as SARS, MERS.
+For instance, the target of the new corona virus shared same protein encoded by ACE2 and TMPRSS2 to enter human cells7.
+Based on current medical knowledge, we could get candidate treatments for the new unknown diseases by doing data mining in all relevant research articles.
+In this study, based on natural language analysis and public medical database, with ACE2, TMPRSS2 as the main entrance, the AI analysis (Here AI should be explained how it was applied and what’s the relationship between AI and MedE2vec) of the following issues were performed using all available literatures: 1. possible clinical manifestations and involved target organs of COVID-19; 2. possible signaling pathways involved in COVID-19; 3. prediction of the effectiveness of current available drugs in clinical practice.
+This manuscript aimed to provide valuable references for public health prevention, pathological mechanisms, clinical diagnosis and treatment and new drug development of new corona virus-related diseases.
+(Introduction is too long, later we need to short it at least by 50%)

 Methods

-Data collection
+Data collection, Vector construction and entity correlation calculation

-ACE2 and TMPRSS2 were used as keywords to conduct literature retrieval in PubMed public database and obtain abstracts.
-Medical biological related entities in abstracts were extracted with MetaMap.
-MetaMap is a highly configurable program developed by Dr. Alan (Lan) Aronson at the National Library of Medicine (NLM), which uses a knowledge-intensive approach based on symbolic, natural-language processing (NLP) and computational-linguistic techniques.8 Entity relationship was analyzed with SemRep.
-SemRep is a UMLS-based program that extracts three-part propositions, called semantic predications, from sentences in biomedical text.
-Predications consist of a subject argument, an object argument, and the relation that binds them.
-9
+ACE2 and TMPRSS2 were used as keywords to conduct literature retrieval in PubMed public database, respectively.
+All the title and abstracts were obtained with our customed script (share the script in github).
+Medical biological related entities in abstracts were extracted with MetaMap8 while entity relationship was analyzed with SemRep9.
+MedE2vec (reference for MedE2vec) was applied to calculate the entity correlation.

-Vector construction and entity correlation calculation

-For MetaMap and SemRep results, we used the MedE2vec method to calculate the entity correlation.
 MedE2vec is a modified Med2vec method relying on attention mechanism to extract features.
 MedE2vec was implemented and trained using the TensorFlow 1.8.0 deep learning framework.
 All models were performed on a CentOS server equipped with two 16G NVIDIA TESLA P100 graphics cards.
-MedE2vec used the Adadelta optimizer.
+MedE2vec used the Adadelta optimizer (reference here).
 The number of attention heads in the self-attention mechanism was eight, and the number of vector dimensions was 512.
-MedE2vec was trained 20 epochs for the best result.
+MedE2vec was trained 20 epochs for the best result (Why to set 20 should be explained).

 Analysis and validation of clinical manifestations

-Keywords including SARS-CoV-2, 2019-nCoV, COVID-19, SARS-CoV, SARS, MARS-CoV, and MARS were used to conduct literature retrieval in PubMed and CNKI.
-Two doctors with rich clinical experience and well English reading skills selected literatures concerning clinical manifestations and organ involvement, extracted clinical manifestations and organ damage, and calculated the incidence according to the number of cases to verify with the result of computer analysis based on natural language.
+Keywords including SARS-CoV-2, 2019-nCoV, COVID-19, SARS-CoV, SARS, MARS-CoV, and MARS were used to conduct literature retrieval in PubMed and CNKI (details or share scripts).
+Two doctors with rich clinical experience selected literatures concerning clinical manifestations and organ involvement, extracted clinical manifestations and organ damage, and calculated the incidence according to the number of cases to verify with the result of computer analysis (what kind of computer analysis?
+Show details or show it more explicitly) based on natural language.

 Bioinformatics analysis and drug correlation prediction

-Molecules and protein tokens in top 200 entities were extracted for enrichment analysis of signaling pathways using direct interaction algorithm of MetaCoreTM (Clarivate Analytics) (p<0.05).
-According to the results, pathways were verified in the 21 reported drugs based on host-based treatment strategies using MetaCore database.
-10Besides, current available drugs related to the calculated top 50 pathways were summarized using MetaCore.
+Molecules and protein tokens in the top 200 entities (why top 200?
+Not 500?) were extracted for enrichment analysis of signaling pathways using direct interaction algorithm of MetaCoreTM (Clarivate Analytics) (p<0.05, here what’s P it is?
+What kind of test was used to obtain this P-value?).
+According to the results, pathways were verified in the 21 reported drugs based on host-based treatment strategies using MetaCore database10.
+Besides, top 50 pathway (why top 50?) related MetaCore collected drugs were summarized to support further clinical trials.

+Statistical analysis

+Describe all the P-values here and which software were used to conduct these tests, R or SPSS or what?

 Results

 Vector Construction and Optimization of Entity Correlation Calculation